 The region's uneven mobile technological transition has also impacted the introduction of third generation (3G) networks.
 A number of countries have launched 3G using EV-DO technology because it does not require new frequency assignment.
 However, unlike most other regions, the Americas has been slow to launch WCDMA-based networks.
 One issue has been delays in the allocation of 2.1 GHz spectrum with only Brazil, Canada and the United States having awarded such frequency.
 In order to get around this delay in spectrum allocation, operators have launched WCDMA in the 900 MHz frequency band using their existing spectrum allocation.
-This has allowed them to deploy 3G networks but at the expense of using their existing spectrum that they had anticipated using for voice services.
-Without additional spectrum, this situation is likely unsustainable in the long run as networks will eventually become saturated from growing data use.
+This has allowed them to deploy 3G networks but at the expense of using their existing spectrum, this situation is likely unsustainable in the long run as networks will eventually become saturated from growing data use.

-Practically all of the countries in the region have liberalized their mobile market - the only exceptions being the Bahamas, Costa Rica9 and Cuba (see Box 1.2).
+Practically all of the countries in the region have liberalized their mobile market - the only exceptions being the Bahamas, Costa Rica and Cuba.
 The degree of competition varies with countries having 2, 3 or 4 or more operators.
 A higher degree of competition helps to lower prices and increase coverage, thereby increasing access.
 This is especially important in order to spread coverage to the last inhabited areas without coverage and to reduce tariffs for low-income groups.
 Countries continue to make incremental changes.
 Competition by itself is not sufficient to ensure high penetration, coverage and use.
 Regulators also have to be vigilant about other issues such as spectrum allocation and termination rates.
 For example, the Americas lags in the implementation of Mobile Number Portability (MNP).
 Although this is beginning to change as more countries implement the ability for users to change providers, while keeping their phone number.
 The United States was the first country to implement MNP back in 2003.
 It was followed by Canada in 2007, and Mexico and Brazil in 2008.
 Chile, Colombia, the Dominican Republic, Ecuador, Panama and Peru have announced plans to introduce MNP in the near future.